Vocabulary for ASVAB

-Flashcards are an effective way to prepare for the ASVAB vocabulary.
-Flashcards are especially helpful while you’re travelling or on the move.
+Flashcards are an effective way to prepare.
+Flashcards are especially helpful while you’re traveling or on the move.
 Use them anytime you want or refer to them when reading articles.
 It would be helpful to scribble the synonyms/antonyms of words (unless they are already printed) at the back of the flashcard.
 Keep referring to these time and again until you learn them.

 5. Practice usage

-Moreover, practice also helps you to time yourself because the ASVAB is a timed test, with very little time to answer many questions, and you need to be quick and accurate in answering.
+Moreover, practice also helps you to time yourself because it is a timed test, with very little time to answer many questions, and you need to be quick and accurate in answering.